peterhcharlton/info/safer_wearables/sops/recruitment/inviting_potential_pts.md

     - _Despatch_: As soon as possible

 GP Practices should email the study team to notify them that a mailing has been set up (stating how many potential participants are being invited).
 The study team will then approve it.

-The study team are happy to help with any of the steps in this process.